Havimaki/list-of-useful-resources/README.md

 The content of this file should be formatted as specified in [TEMPLATE.md](link).

 ### 2. Updated README
 An addition should also be made to the categories README file.
 It should include the title of the article, and include the elevator pitch.
-The title of the article should link the article.
+The title of the article should link the article itself.